This course is still being released! Check back later for more chapters.

 Revert that change - it really is required!

 We'll dive deeper into form field types later in this course.
-For now, let's switch gears to something fun and stylish: making our form look actually nice by applying a built-in Symfony form theme to it.
+For now, let's switch gears to something fun and stylish: dressing up our form for the ball by applying a built-in Symfony form theme to it.
 That's next!